IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 # Security

-The ONE Record API specification prescribes only the minimum security requirements that enable secure communication in the Internet of Logistics.
+The ONE Record API specification prescribes only the minimum security requirements that enable secure communication in the IONE Record network.
 This involves securing the communication channel, authentication (verifying the identity of a requestor) and authorization (checking the access right of the requestor).
 More information on authentication and authorization in the ONE Record context is described in the [Security section](security/security-overview.md).